“We are His Chosen”

 The Frenzied Rager is an elite fighter for the Spire Tyrants Warband.

-Like a true duardin, he only has a Move characteristic of 3, but he has 4 attacks with Strength 4, a low standard damage of 1, but a critical damage of 4.
-This means the best use of him is to set him up as close to an objective as possible and hope for a lot of dice rolls of 6.
+Like a true duardin, he only has a Move characteristic of 3″, but he has 4 attacks with Strength 4, for a 2/4 damage.
+This means the best use of him is to set him up as close to an objective as possible.

-Like the Pit Veterans, he can use the ability Readied Stance, which improves his Toughness, so he has a better chance of surviving another round to roll for more crits.
+Like the Pit Veterans, he can use the ability Readied Stance, which improves his Toughness, so he has a better chance of surviving another round.

 I don’t think an optimized Spire Tyrants lists needs a Frenzied Rager, but if you care about narrative and visuals, he is a must-bring like the Bestigor, since the diversity of the Spire Tyrants warband is part of its lore and cool aesthetic.